-BARTLETT 3 KEY-CONE FIRE CONTROLLER
+BARTLETT 3K-CF CONTROLLER

-The 3 Key-Cone Fire controller provides ramp/hold and cone-fire programming.
+The 3K-CF controller provides cone-fire and ramp/hold programming.

-- When power is applied, the display will flash rC-A, Idle, the room temperature; example 77 for 77°F. - The rC indicates the controller is programmed for ramp/hold and cone-fire. - The letter (A) indicates the software version. - If ErrP (means a loss in power) is displayed, press any key to clear this message. - If StOP or IdLE is alternating with the current temperature, you are ready to begin programming.
+- When power is applied, the display will flash rC-A, Idle, the room temperature; example 77 for 77°F. - The rC indicates the controller is programmed for cone-fire and ramp/hold. - The letter (A) indicates the software version. - If ErrP (means a loss in power) is displayed, press any key to clear this message. - If StOP or IdLE is alternating with the current temperature, you are ready to begin programming.